limix/bgen-reader-py/doc/quickstart.rst

 Unphased genotype
 =================

+With unphased genotype we don't have the information about which chromosome holds a given allele.
+Let's read the ``example.bgen`` file and print out some information.

 .. doctest::

    >>> from bgen_reader import read_bgen
    >>>
    >>> bgen = read_bgen("example.bgen", verbose=False)
    >>>
+   >>> # Variants metadata.
    >>> print(bgen["variants"].head())
            id    rsid chrom   pos  nalleles allele_ids  vaddr 0  SNPID_2  RSID_2    01  2000         2        A,G   6069